 If a picture is worth a thousand words, a video is worth a hundred thousand words because it allows you to communicate directly with an audience like they’re in the room with you.

-Just like public speaking, it takes a lot of courage, education and personal development to get good at it but I can’t think of skill today that is more valuable for leadership and building a brand.
+Just like public speaking, it takes a lot of courage, education and personal development to get good at it but I can’t think of skill today that is more valuable for creative leadership and building a powerful brand.